kubernetes/kubernetes/docs/identifiers.md

 FIXME: Should this be more agnostic to resource type, and talk about pod as a particular case?
 ## Design

-1) Each apiserver must be assigned a Namespace string (a DNS_SUBDOMAIN).
-   1) must be non-empty and unique across all apiservers that share minions
-   Example: "k8s.example.com"

-2) When an object is created on an apiserver, a Name string (a DNS_SUBDOMAIN) must be provided.
+1) When an object is created on an apiserver, a Name string (a DNS_SUBDOMAIN) must be provided.
-   1) must be non-empty and unique within the apiserver's Namespace
+   1) must be non-empty and unique within the apiserver
    2) enables idempotent and space-unique creation
       1) generating random names will defeat idempotentcy
    3) other parts of the system (e.g. replication controller) may join strings (e.g. a base name and a random suffic) to create a unique Name